 Establishing refund rules is another effective strategy to reduce no-shows and last-minute cancelations.
 When clients are aware of your no-show and cancelation policies prior to scheduling, they’re much more likely to attend a meeting.
 Clear refund rules ensure you get fully or partially paid for time lost.
 Think about what appointment cancelations and no-shows cost you and add overhead costs to set a no-show fee.

 Even if you reduce the no-show and cancelation rates, things can happen.
 For one reason or another, clients will cancel or miss their meetings.
 Creating an active client waiting list is a good way to reduce the impact of such situations on your workflow and fill open slots.

 All of these tips for scheduling appointments can help you make your scheduling more efficient.
 However, with rapidly developing technologies, managing your schedule can be even easier, more convenient, and more effective.
 Scheduling software can drastically change your entire scheduling process and help you dedicate more time to serving clients while wasting less time on administrative tasks.

 You can avoid performing routine scheduling-related tasks and fully automate scheduling by using ready-to-use solutions.
 Dedicated tools will help you easily manage your schedule and availability, spend less time confirming and denying appointments, and give your clients more freedom.

 Scheduling software can help you follow our tips more easily.
-If you want to see the full range of features ExpertBox offers, book a FREE demo.
+If you want to see the full range of features ExpertBox offers book a FREE demo right now.